Top 15 Places To Visit In East Sikkim For An Incredible Experience

 Photo: sarangib / Pixabay

 Nathula Pass, at an elevation of 14,450 ft. on the Indo-China border, offers panoramic views of the snow-clad Himalayas.
-The pass is one of the best transit places for the East Sikkim trip and is covered with snow in December, creating a visually stunning landscape.
+The pass is one of the best transit places for East Sikkim trip and is covered with snow in December, creating a visually stunning landscape.
 Guests can visit the boundary exchange market and interact with the Indian Armed Forces faculty to learn of the area’s significance.
 Because of the high elevation and low oxygen levels, it is advisable to wear warm clothing and carry oxygen cylinders.

 Top Activities: Bike ride through Nathula pass

-Suggested Read: Wildlife Sanctuaries In Sikkim
+Suggested Read: Popular Things To Do In Sikkim

 4. Zuluk